Legislature Helps Fed Workers in ShutdownJanuary 23, 2019

 For more than a month, at least 1,500 federal employees in Connecticut either have been furloughed or forced to work without pay because of a politically motivated shutdown of government in our nation's capital.

-With no end in sight, the workers who live in Hartford, Windsor and other municipalities across the state are struggling to pay their bills and keep food on the table while they wait for their paychecks to resume.
+With no end in sight, the workers who live in New Haven and other communities across the state are struggling to pay their bills and keep food on the table while they wait for their paychecks to resume.

-To help our friends and neighbors, I am gratified that we passed by an overwhelmingly vote legislation, which has already been signed into law, making available unemployment assistance, interest-free loans of up to $5,000 and other resources for them.
+To help our friends and neighbors, I am gratified that the legislature has passed legislation, which has already been signed into law, making available unemployment assistance, interest-free loans of up to $5,000 and other resources for them.

 The measure, House Bill 5765, also: